futagoza/prattle/docs/guides/compatibility.md

 ## Compatibility

-This is the canonical resource for compatibility goals for POW.
+This is the canonical resource for compatibility goals for Prattle.

 ## ES2017

 The source is written in [ES2017][ES8] and requires no transpiler or polyfills.

-POW uses feature detection to support ES2017+ features, but does not rely on any of the new syntax introduced in these later editions and remains compatible with [ES2017][ES8] runtimes.
+Prattle uses feature detection to support ES2017+ features, but does not rely on any of the new syntax introduced in these later editions and remains compatible with [ES2017][ES8] runtimes.

 ## Runtimes

-POW aims at supporting the following runtimes:
+Prattle aims at supporting the following runtimes:

 * Firefox 45+
 * Chrome 48+